jdunne/demo/README.md

-# demo
+# Demo

-Sample project for demonstrating github features
+Sample project for demonstrating github features.

 - Test
 - Second Test
 - This is a change to cherry pick.
+- Change for master only